kaspax-kaspax/ModBusShutdown/README.md

 ## 🔢 Test Mode

-You can run the app in **test mode** using the `ModBusShutdown.exe --test` flag.
+You can run the app in **test mode** using the `ModBusShutdown.exe --test` ModBusShutdown.exe --testflag.
 This is useful for verifying:

 - Your Modbus connection works
 - The battery level can be read
 - The email notification system is functioning

+You can run the app in **test mode** using the `ModBusShutdown.exe --testmail` ModBusShutdown.exe --testflag.
+This is useful for verifying:

+- The email notification system is functioning

+You can run the app in **test mode** using the `ModBusShutdown.exe --testmodbuss` ModBusShutdown.exe --testflag.
+This is useful for verifying:

+- Your Modbus connection works
+- The battery level can be read
 ---

 ## 🔁 Running as a Service (Windows)